akshayvegesna/impls/README.md

+## 23/08/23

+Switch transformer

 ## 23/08/22
-Decoder only multi-head attention (of questionable correctness)
+Decoder only multi-head attention

 ## 23/08/21
 Attention from scratch for small number addition